AP source: Jaguars trading Ngakoue to Vikings for 2 picks

 The person said Ngakoue agreed to rework his 2020 salary to get out of Jacksonville.
 Ngakoue still has to sign his one-year franchise tender with the Jaguars to make the deal happen.
 He had been the league’s only franchise-tagged player unsigned, opting to turn down an offer that would have guaranteed him $17.8 million this season.

+He will now make roughly $13 million in 2020, the person said.
 ESPN first reported the trade.

-Ngakoue made it clear on several occasions this year that he no longer wanted to play in Jacksonville, even sparring with the owner’s son on Twitter.
+Ngakoue made it clear on several occasions this year that he no longer wanted to play in Jacksonville, even sparring with the team owner’s son on Twitter.
+And Ngakoue left millions on the table to make it happen.

+He will give the Vikings a young, proven pass-rusher opposite Danielle Hunter, one whose work ethic and intensity have always been among the most respected in Jacksonville’s locker room.
+Ngakoue also should ease the loss of four-time Pro Bowler Everson Griffen, who signed a one-year deal with Dallas earlier this month.

+Ngakoue could have signed with the Jags last summer and earned about $40 million guaranteed between 2019 and 2020.
+Instead, he will make roughly $15 million over those two seasons.

-The 24-year-old Ngakoue didn’t believe the front office showed him enough respect considering what he did since joining the organization as a third-round draft pick in 2016.
+The 25-year-old Ngakoue didn’t believe Jacksonville’s front office showed him enough respect considering what he did since joining the organization as a third-round draft pick in 2016.

-He is the second starter in the past year — arguably the team’s best two defenders — to essentially force his way out of Jacksonville.
-Pro Bowl cornerback Jalen Ramsey seemingly faked a back injury to get traded to the Los Angeles Rams last October.

-Ngakoue has 37 1/2 sacks and 14 forced fumbles in four seasons.
+He has 37 1/2 sacks and 14 forced fumbles in four seasons.
 The speedy strip-sack specialist made the Pro Bowl in 2017 and was an alternate the past two seasons.
 He clearly outplayed his $3.84 million rookie contract.
 He made $2.025 million in 2019 — far less than other top playmakers at his position.

 Ngakoue insisted the day after the season ended that he’s “not going to play for pennies.”
 He had been seeking around $22 million a year to remain in Jacksonville, but the Jaguars never considered him a complete or elite defensive end worthy of that much annually.

-Jacksonville selected Ngakoue’s replacement, Josh Allen from Kentucky, with the seventh overall pick in the 2019 draft and added pass-rusher K’Lavon Chaisson this year.
+Jacksonville also selected Ngakoue’s replacement, Josh Allen from Kentucky, with the seventh overall pick in the 2019 draft and added pass-rusher K’Lavon Chaisson this year.
 Allen had 44 tackles, 10 1/2 sacks and two forced fumbles as a rookie and made the Pro Bowl as an alternate.

+Ngakoue is the second starter in the past year — arguably the team’s best two defenders — to essentially force his way out of Jacksonville.
+Pro Bowl cornerback Jalen Ramsey seemingly faked a back injury to get traded to the Los Angeles Rams last October.

+He also is the latest piece of Jacksonville’s 2017 defense, the one that helped the team make the AFC championship game, to hit the road.
+Ngakoue, Calais Campbell, A.J.
+Bouye, Marcell Dareus, Ramsey, Malik Jackson, Tashaun Gipson, Barry Church and Dante Fowler — a list that includes seven former Pro Bowlers — have been traded or cut in the past two years.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL